The Whale Online team has compiled a list of its favourite films and TV series for a home theatre session with whale enthusiasts in mind.

 Finding Dory (2016)

-This spinoff of Finding Nemo is about Doris, the blue fish capable of “speaking whale”, who seeks to be reunited with her parents.
+This sequel of Finding Nemo is about Dory, the blue tang, capable of “speaking whale” and seeks to be reunited with her parents.
 On her journey, she also meets with a lost beluga.

 The Silent World (1956)